Erik Åsbrink

 Erik Åsbrink (born 1 February 1947) is a Swedish politician and former minister in two Social Democratic governments led by Ingvar Carlsson and Göran Persson.
 Later Åsbrink took part in shaping the informal guidelines called the 'business code of ethics'.
 Since July 2011 Åsbrink has been an international advisor to Goldman Sachs.
 In this position Åsbrink gives the bank strategic consultancy on growth opportunities in Sweden and the Nordic countries.

-Åsbrink was married to fellow politician Ylva Johansson from 2002 to 2015.
+Åsbrink is married to fellow politician Ylva Johansson since 2002.
+They separated in 2015.